tcorral/JSONC/README.md

     Compression rate - 7.5%

-    Original compressed using lz-string - 3822 bytes Compressed using JSONC using lz-string - 3689 bytes Compression rate - 3.4%
+    Original compressed using gzip.js - 5715 bytes
+    Compressed using JSONC using gzip.js - 5761 bytes

-    Compression rate from original to compressed using JSONC and lz-string - 78.71%
+    Compression rate from original to compressed using JSONC and gzip.js - 66.76%

 ####Example data2.js.